aahadley/Junior-Knights/Reviews_Lessons/1_Python 1 Review/review.md

 a4 = [3, "a", True, a2, my_function(3,4)]
 ```

-The things inside the list are called members.
-To access a specific member of a list, type the name of the list, followed by the index of the desired member.
-Remember, we start counting from 0!
+The things inside the list are called *elements*.
+To access a specific element of a list, type the name of the list, followed by the index of the desired element. **Remember, we start counting from 0**

 Try to determine the output of this program.